tanyaleepr/password-for-security/README.md

-# APassword Generator for Security
+# Password Generator for Security
 First JavaScript challenge.

 ## Goal for assignment

 The customer frequently has access to classified information and want to maintain a strong safety net.
 They want an application that creates a password at random depending on a set of criteria factors that provide a high level of security.

+## Built With
+* HTML
+* CSS
+* JavaScript
 ## Details

-1. User will click the button to generate a password
+* Users will be able to click the button to generate a strong and secured password

-2. After clicking the user will be prompted with questions regarding a. criteria & b. options for password:
+* After the user clicked the bottom, the box will prompt few questions regarding a criteria and options for selecting a password.
+Those are:

-- **Criteria:**
+**Criteria:**
 - Must be between 8 and 128 characters long
 - Must choose at least 1 of the character options:
   - numbers
   - lower case letter
   - upper case letter
   - and/or special character

+AND

-- **Options:**
+**Options:**
-- User chooses length of PW within the criteria
+- User chooses length of passwrod within the criteria mentioned above
-- User can choose which/some/or all of the PW character choices:
+- User can choose which of character available can choose (additionally to the main criteria):
-    (must include at least 1 option per criteria above)
   - numbers
   - lower case letter
   - upper case letter
   - special character

+## Results
-3. Upon answering the prompts the password will generate and appear in the box.
+ Upon answering the prompts the password will generate and appear in the box.

+ ## Screenshot of the password generator: